react-native-google-signin/google-signin/README.md

 # react-native-google-signin

-## On May 15, the repo was moved to react-native-community, and multiple community members have stepped up to collaborate and fix the backlog of isses and pending PRs.
-Please be patient with us while we're working in this.
-Thanks.
+## On May 15, the repo was moved to react-native-community, and we're looking for contributors to help get the project back up to speed [see related issue](https://github.com/react-native-community/react-native-google-signin/issues/386).

 [![xcode config](https://github.com/apptailor/react-native-google-signin/raw/master/img/demo-app.gif)](#demo)